hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 calls, compared with 338** without review.
 It finished 22 of its 24 runs;
 the version without review finished all 24.

 I removed the blocking reviewer for this implementation.
-This was not a test of reviewers in general.
+This result covers this implementation only.
 These were reused development tasks, not unseen tests.
 The versions also took different steps, so the score difference cannot be attributed only to the reviewer's rejections.
 Some expected answers also conflicted with reasonable readings of the questions.